Rotation Fixed - Sequence of Transformations - Demo 09

 Demo 06

 Think of world space’s origin, x and y axes.
-On the Cayley graph, move towards each modelspace node, which is against the direction of the edge, Look at that edge’s correponding sequence of function calls in the graphics code.
+On the Cayley graph, move towards each modelspace node, which is against the direction of the edge, Look at that edge’s corresponding sequence of function calls in the graphics code.
 Read the transformations from the bottom up, imagining a transformed local coordinate system against which each function in the sequence operates.

 The data you plot that is in its own modelspace will actually be plotted relative to that transformed coordinate system.